gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/10_publish_Curve.rst

 This component is used to publish lines to a channel.

-*Option:* The line weight can be controlled by setting it in the rhino layer or directly on the object, after baking the curves.
+*Option:* The line weight can be controlled by setting it in the Rhino layer or directly on the object, after baking the curves.

 *Tip:* Be Careful with the max and min edge length, it can create a lot of data if the values are too small.
-Lines are not very efficient geometry, they can slow down the model if there are a lot of them.
+Curves are not a very efficient geometry and can slow down the model if you publish many of them.

 **Input**